VNC server for iOS devices, allowing remote access and control of the device’s screen.

 Notes:

-• Connections are outbound from both sides; no inbound port on the iOS device is needed.
+- Connections are outbound from both sides; no inbound port is required on the iOS device.